SCUBA Valves FAQ

 We strongly recommend purchasing our valves ONLY for cylinders used in North America and the Caribbean.
 All cylinders in the United States and Canada have Imperial neck thread forms and the valves have over pressure relief devices (aka "burst disks").
 Neck thread forms and over pressure relief device requirements in many other areas of the globe are different than North American standards.

 One important caution regarding thread compatibility; outside the United States, particularly in Europe, a widely used SCUBA cylinder neck thread form is M25.
-The 3/4 NPS (ISO 228) and M25 (BS 3643) threads are very similar but not identical; with the use of excessive force it's possible to mate diving cylinders and valves with these two different forms.
+The 3/4 NPSM (ISO 228) and M25 (BS 3643) threads are very similar but not identical; with the use of excessive force it's possible to mate diving cylinders and valves with these two different forms.
 However, the mismatched threads eventually separate with dangerously explosive force, often causing injury.

 Detailed assembly and installation instructions, along with torque specifications and lubrication recommendations, can be found in our Installing the Valve in the Cylinder TekTip.